Gabapentin: Suicide

 The gabapentin prescribing information contains a warning of an increased risk of suicidal thoughts and behaviors.
 The warning is based on a meta-analysis of all approved antiepileptic drugs in 2008, and not with gabapentin alone.
 According to an experimental meta-analysis of insurance claims databases, gabapentin use is associated with an approximately 40% increased risk of suicide, suicide attempt, and violent death as compared with a reference anticonvulsant drug topiramate.
 The risk is increased for people with bipolar disorder or epilepsy.
 Another study has shown an approximately doubled rate of suicide attempts and self-harm in people with bipolar disorder who are taking gabapentin versus those taking lithium.
-A large Swedish study suggests that gabapentinoids are associated with an increased risk of suicidal behaviour, unintentional overdoses, head/body injuries, and road traffic incidents and offences.
+A large Swedish study suggests that gabapentinoids are associated with an increased risk of suicidal behavior, unintentional overdoses, head/body injuries, and road traffic incidents and offenses.
 On the other hand, a study published by the Harvard Data Science Review found that gabapentin was associated with a significantly reduced rate of suicide.
+In addition, a 2010 study published by the Pharmacoepidemiology and Drug Safety journal concluded that although there was no significant suicide rate decrease between the pre-prescription window and the post-prescription window for the non-psychiatric population, significant reductions in suicide rates were observed in psychiatric persons.